Improving Human Sequential Decision-Making with Reinforcement Learning: Additional Details on Experimental Design

-\paragraph*{Phase I:} For each configuration, we recruited 200 participants via Amazon Mechanical Turk to play the game.
-Figure~\ref{flow1} illustrates the study flow for Phase I. As part of the post-game survey, we ask the participants to suggest a tip for future players.
+For each configuration, we recruited 200 participants via Amazon Mechanical Turk.
+As part of the post-game survey, we ask the participants to suggest a tip for future players.
 In particular, we show each participant a comprehensive list of candidate tips and ask them to select the one they believe would most improve the performance of future players.
-This list of tips is constructed by merging three types of tips: (i) all possible tips in the search space considered by our algorithm (e.g., ``Chef shouldn't plate.''), (ii) generic tips that arise frequently in our exploratory user studies (e.g., ``Keep everyone busy at all time.''), (iii) a small number of manually constructed tips obtained by studying the optimal policy (e.g., ``Chef should chop as long as there is no cooking task").
+This list of tips is constructed by merging three types of tips: (i) all possible tips in the search space considered by our algorithm (e.g., ``Chef shouldn't plate.''), (ii) generic tips that arise frequently in our exploratory pilot studies (e.g., ``Keep everyone busy at all time.''), (iii) a small number of manually constructed tips obtained by studying the optimal policy (e.g., ``Chef should chop as long as there is no cooking task").
 Importantly, this list always contains the top tip inferred using our algorithm.

-\paragraph*{Inferred tips:}
+\subsection{Inferred Tips}

-Next, we use the data from the final round played by the participants to infer tips in three ways: (i) use our tip inference algorithm in conjunction with the data from Phase I, (ii) do the same with the baseline algorithm, and (iii) rank the candidate tips in the post-game survey based on the number of votes by the participants.
+Next, we use participant data from the final round to infer tips in three ways: (i) use our tip inference algorithm in conjunction with the data from Phase I, (ii) do the same with the baseline algorithm, and (iii) rank the candidate tips in the post-game survey based on the number of votes by the participants.
+As shown in Appendix~\ref{app:varyhumantip}, the human tips are robust to the participant subgroup used to contruct them---i.e., we get the same tips if we restrict only to top performers.